oracle-livelabs/pts/query-slides-and-notes/deploy/deploy.md

 This lab assumes you have:
 * Provisioned

-## Task 1: create credentials and list files in bucket
+## Task 1: Create OCI credentials to access files in bucket

 1. On the previous tab where ADMIN user is connected to Database Actions, click main menu ≡ or Database Actions in the lower-left corner, and **SQL**.